MDHS is a leading regional health services in Victoria, providing innovative, integrated and comprehensive health care to a diverse community.

 Counselling, casework, referral and advocacy is available at MDHS to support people in dealing with life’s challenges, including loss and grief, relationship breakdowns, family issues, stress, anxiety and depression.
-Housing Support services are available to eligible people who are homeless or at risk of homelessness.
-Emergency and transitional housing and assistance to maintain current accommodation is also available.

 Speech pathology services are provided to pre-school children and adults.
 Regular clinics are available at Maryborough, Avoca and Dunolly.